 As a selective liberal arts college, Saint Michael’s fosters intellectual inquiry and challenges and rewards academic achievement.
 The College is one of only 280 institutions in the country, and one of only four Catholic colleges in the Northeast, to shelter a chapter of Phi Beta Kappa, the nation’s oldest and most widely known academic honor society.

-The Saint Michael’s College Honors Program provides unique opportunities and challenges for our highest-achieving students throughout their college career.
+The Saint Michael’s College Honors Program provides unique opportunities and challenges for our highest-achieving students throughout their college careers.
 Select incoming first-year students are invited into the program as part of the admissions process, or may be invited into the program later based on superior academic achievement during their first year at Saint Michael’s.

 Delta Epsilon Sigma, the national honor society for colleges and universities with a Catholic tradition, has had a chapter at Saint Michael’s since 1941.

-A number of national and international (honor societies) induct many of Saint Michael’s finest students each year.
+A number of national and international honor societies induct many of Saint Michael’s finest students each year.
 Nine discipline-specific honor societies are active on campus.

 Graduating seniors earn Latin Honors based on cumulative grade point average.
 Summa cum laude is awarded for a GPA of 3.9 and above; Magna cum laude for a GPA of 3.7 to 3.9; and Cum laude for a GPA of 3.5 to 3.7.